Kids Bedroom Design Ideas

 - This is a great place to let your kid in on the decorating fun.
 Let them choose a color palette or theme that interests them.
 You want them to enjoy going to sleep, so having them participate in choosing the bedding is a good start.
-Need inspiration?
+Need design ideas?
 Be sure to checkout our Room Gallery for examples of girls’ rooms and boys’ rooms that might fit their interests.

 - Be sure to get plenty of extra sheets, especially if potty training is still an issue.
 And don’t forget a waterproof cover for the mattress.

 - Check out the girls bedding and boys bedding sections, and mix and match pieces to build a bed that fits your design.

 - Add throw pillows and stuffed animals for a touch of whimsy.

 You’ll need lots of storage for books and toys.